 A large amount of such data is shared knowingly, when users post their latest achievements, photos, or opinions on products and current affairs.
 A much larger amount is collected unnoticed, when individuals browse Web pages, use location services and similar apps, or simply enter smart spaces that are enriched with anything from voice assistants to CCTV cameras.

 The corresponding behavioral data is highly descriptive of the captured individual and it reveals a multitude of attributes.
-They contain strong indicators for routines, habits, and also medical conditions and `ticks'.
+They contain strong indicators for routines, habits, and also medical conditions and `tics'.
 Known correlations between physiological features and medical conditions include the detection of depression or consumption of anti-depressants in facial pictures, detection of organ insufficiencies due to the coloration of eyes (hepatitis), or skin (alcohol abuse \cite{bruno13study}, general fitness \cite{perret20skin}, and others).
 A large number of studies have also reported correlations between behavioral data and psychological traits as well as characteristics.
 Behavioral data can also be used to uniquely identify individuals.
-Prominent examples across the spectrum include identifying personal traits and characteristics from social media feeds \cite{kosinski13private}, identifying users by their mobility patterns \cite{montjoye13unique} and web-browsing behavior \cite{deusser2020browsing}.
-Gait very prominently has been used to identify individuals \cite{yovel_recognizing_2016,wan2018survey}, and it obviously reveals individual attributes like age, gender, and physiological conditions \cite{pollick_gender_2005,troje_decomposing_2002}.
-This also increases capabilities for credit and social scoring, based on aggregated digital dossiers.
+Prominent examples across the spectrum include identifying personal traits and characteristics from social media feeds \cite{kosinski13private}, identifying users by their mobility patterns \cite{montjoye13unique}, and web-browsing behavior \cite{deusser2020browsing}.
+Gait very prominently has been used to identify individuals~\cite{yovel_recognizing_2016,wan2018survey}, and it obviously reveals individual attributes like age, gender, and physiological conditions~\cite{pollick_gender_2005,troje_decomposing_2002}.

-Preserving the privacy, and terminally the dignity of individuals who come in the range of sensors and are captured in their behavior requires more sophisticated approaches than removing direct identifiers (IP address, social security number (SSN), blurring a face) or intuitive quasi identifiers (gender, age, ethnicity) in databases.
+Preserving the privacy, and ultimately the dignity of individuals who come in the range of sensors and are captured in their behavior requires more sophisticated approaches than removing direct identifiers (IP address, social security number (SSN), blurring a face) or intuitive quasi identifiers (gender, age, ethnicity) in databases.
 Note, that the behavioral data captured from humans has both temporal dependencies, as it is captured as a time-series, and physiological dependencies, as human bodies must adhere to both their physiological and general physical limitations.
-Due to the strong dependency between observations and to the underlying models, the efficacy of randomized, perturbative anonymization also must be critically reviewed.
+Due to the strong dependency between observations and to the physiological and physical dependencies, the efficacy of randomized, perturbative anonymization also must be critically reviewed, as the dependencies might be used to infer the identifiable information that the anonymizations seek to remove.
 Context information and habits being represented as strong signals in the data further complicate effective anonymization.